 If we want to make sure that our cash doesn’t do that disappearing act, we have to have a firm grip on our finances and a budget in place in our 20s.
 That’s not to say we won’t still make some money mistakes, we are only human.
 As long as we can learn from them, we can grow from them and make our financial futures that little bit brighter.

 So, if you’re in your 20s like me and navigating that money minefield- who better to learn from than money bloggers who have done it all before?
-25 UK money bloggers have kindly offered to share some pearls of wisdom about what they wish they knew in their 20s…
+25 UK money bloggers have kindly offered to share some pearls of wisdom and top money tips about what they wish they knew in their 20s…

 Emma from The Money Whisperer